 You may have tasted the marinated artichoke hearts found in cans and jars.
-Those are fine in a salad or pasta sauce -- but to experience the subtle essence of this garden treat, simply steaming it fresh is the way to go..
+Those are fine in a salad or pasta sauce -- but to experience the subtle essence of this garden treat, simply steaming it fresh is the way to go.

 The canned and jarred versions are easily found for a dollar at 99c only Stores, but it is always a special treat to find the fresh scaly heads on sale.
 Here in California, where most of the U.S. crop is cultivated, it is often cheaper in price.

-And an artichoke couldn't be simpler to cook: add an inch of water, cover the pot and steam for about half an hour.
+And an artichoke couldn't be simpler to cook: add an inch of water, cover the pot, and steam for about half an hour.
 Some recipes call for trimming the artichoke petals of their small barb tips, but if you are careful enough, even that is unnecessary.

 You will want to make a dipping sauce though.
-Traditionally you just sop melted butter with the steamed petals, but I like a light Garlic Mayo Dip for variety and fewer calories -- which is just a mix of garlic powder with lite or regular or vegan mayo.
+Traditionally you just sop melted butter with the steamed petals, but I like a light Garlic Mayo Dip for variety and fewer calories -- which is just a mix of garlic powder with lite regular or vegan mayo.
 (When sour cream is on sale, I'll use that with garlic powder.)

 Eating a whole artichoke can be tricky, especially the last part.
 It's easy to peel off the petals and scrape off the inner tender flesh with your teeth.
 (The wide end closest to the artichoke interior is the edible part.)
 As you reach the center, more of the base of each petal becomes edible.
 But just when the whole petal is tender, it becomes stringy and inedible.
 You have now reached the fuzzy "choke."